DasJager/nightCafeCreditClaimer/readme.md

 This script is now fully automated!!!!!!!!!
+PS!!!
+I need more coffee please hahah

 HECK YAH!
 I got the auto refresh working after a long headache and debugging latter when the timer reaches 0 It will refresh the page so at exactly 7PM CST or what ever time is set here it will refresh when the timer hits zero
     const CST_REFRESH_HOUR = 19;